-- All requests for the Samson Student Center, including the dining room, reading room, and patio: Due to heavy use of the Samson Center, the dining room is very rarely shut down for special events and is only done so at the discretion of the Vice President’s Office.
-Special events in the reading room will be reviewed on a case-by-case basis.
-The media room is available for reserving as a study space.
+- All requests for the Samson Student Center, including the Dining Room, Reading Room, and Patio: Due to heavy use of the Samson Center, the Dining Room is very rarely shut down for special events and is only done so at the discretion of the Vice President’s Office.
+Special events in the Reading Room will be reviewed on a case-by-case basis.
+Events that include food and beverages are not allowed in the Reading Room.
+The Media Room is available for reserving as a study space.
 The Vice President’s Office must be informed of any events planned at the Samson Center.
-At times, small portions of the Samson Center may be reserved for small events.
+At times, small portions of the Samson Center Dining Room may be reserved for small events.

 - All requests for the Samson Center are reviewed on a case-by-case basis.